-The project «Job Orientation Training in Businesses and Schools» combines the school and labour market systems.
-Taking part in teaching modules geared towards the job market has helped 6,500 pupils and apprentices assess their skills and get to know the real working world.
-The programme has already been carried out in 133 schools and is expected to be extended to other schools.
+The project ’Job Orientation Training in Businesses and Schools‘ combines the school and labour market systems.
+Taking part in teaching modules geared towards the job market has helped 7,500 pupils and apprentices assess their skills and get to know the real working world.
+The project has already been carried out in 180 schools and is expected to be extended to other schools throughout Romania.

 Support for SMEs

 It is difficult for many Romanian SMEs to obtain credit from commercial banks because they lack collateral.
 That is why Switzerland has contributed CHF 24.5 million to a capital and loan fund.
-SMEs active in the manufacturing, tourism, health, clean technologies, transport or information technology sectors receive up to CHF 150,000 in secured loans from the fund.
+SMEs active in the manufacturing, tourism, health and clean technologies sectors receive up to CHF 100,000 in secured loans from the fund.
 The aim is to boost competitiveness among SMEs through these investment loans.
-By the end of 2015 over 100 SMEs were granted access to an investment fund, with the loans helping to create and maintain 1,500 jobs.
+By the end of 2016 over 180 SMEs were granted access to an investment fund, with the loans helping to create and maintain 2,000 jobs.

 Improving the air rescue services

 Swiss Air-Rescue Rega organises and coordinates further training for Romanian pilots.
-Over 28 pilots improved their skills by taking part in a full flight simulator training course in Switzerland.
+34 helicopter pilots improved their skills by taking part in 47 piloting training modules.
 Another 30 aircraft maintenance and flight mechanics were also given basic security training.

 Integrating Roma and other minorities

 Three projects are focused on improving access to public institutions and services such as education and medical care.
 These projects have helped more than 4,000 Roma including 1,700 children, who were able to go to preschool and take part in after-school activities.